palaso0/just-files/README.md

     - `Files` displays all your files from workspace
     - `Just Files` displays the files you selected to be displayed
 - Add files to Just Files (review <a href="#addFiles">Add files section</a>):
+    - Drag and drop files directly into the Just Files view
     - In your explorer, right click on item and click on 'Add to Just Files'
     - In Files view, click on show icon for add the file to Just Files view
     - In tab, right click on item tab and click on 'Add to Just Files'